payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/upi-integrations-s2s/upi-collection-s2s.md

     <tr>
       <td>
-        vpa\
+        vpa
         `mandatory`
       </td>

       <td>
         `String` Virtual Private Address.
 VPA can first be validated using VPA validate web service.
 Also, add regex where ‘@’ exists.
-Example: 8800411088\@upi This needs to be passed in case of collect flow of UPI only.
+Example: 8800411088@upi This needs to be passed in case of collect flow of UPI only.
       </td>

       <td>
-        8800411088\@upi
+        8800411088@upi
       </td>
     </tr>

     <tr>
       <td>
-        hash\
+        hash
         `mandatory`
       </td>